-If you have pain in your teeth or in your jaw call Wilson Dentistry to schedule an appointment.
-Our dentist will complete a full examination of your teeth, gums and jaw in order to come up with the right diagnosis.
+Our Katy, TX dentists will complete a full examination of your teeth, gums and jaw in order to come up with the right diagnosis.
 If you have TMD, we can offer you several solutions to meet your individual needs.

-TMJs can be thought of as sliding hinges that are located on each side of your head.
+The temporomandibular joints, or the TMJ's, can be thought of as sliding hinges that are located on each side of your head.
 They connect your jaw to your skull.
 The joints work together when you speak, chew, or swallow.

-TMJs are unique in that they allow for a wide range of motion, which is necessary for speech and eating functions.
+TMJ's are unique in that they allow for a wide range of motion, which is necessary for speech and eating functions.
 They allow your jaw to open up, shift from side to side, and to move in a forward and backward direction.

 Characterizations of TMD

 ||One of the classic signs of TMD is a clicking or popping sound heard when you both open and close your mouth.
 This could also be accompanied by some discomfort.

 ||Perhaps one of the most concerning issues to be aware of is that TMD can result in damage to your teeth, due to the pressure applied to them when you're asleep and grinding your teeth.
 This is known as bruxism.

-What Can Cause TMD?
+What Causes TMD?

 Some of the other factors that can be responsible for TMD may include misalignment in the bite, teeth being impacted, an injury, poor posture and even arthritis.

 During your appointment with your dentist, you should discuss your concerns so that a diagnosis can be made.
-With a thorough examination, including x-rays, your dentist will be able to gain a bit more insight into what might be causing your symptoms.
+With a thorough examination, including [[[page:x-rays, your dentist will be able to gain a bit more insight into what might be causing your symptoms.

 If your TMD is not extensive and severe, there are some options to consider for treatment.